BorjaOteroFerreira/IALab-Suite/README.md

 llama.cpp supports Apple Silicon as a first-class citizen, optimized through ARM NEON, Accelerate, and Metal frameworks.
 Use the FORCE_CMAKE=1 environment variable to force the use of cmake and install the pip package for Metal support.

+Open a terminal and consider the following commands.

 Example installation with Metal support:

 ```bash